dcrommie/walbrook/src/markdown-pages/index.md

 subtitle: Independent financial advice and wealth management
 thumbnail: ../src/images/family.png
 title2: Independent provider of financial advice to private clients and their families
-desc1: Our investment philosophy have origins in global wealth management and an open architecture approach to financial advice.
+desc1: Our investment philosophy has its origins in global wealth management and an open architecture approach to financial advice.
-desc2: We focus on providing high-quality strategic advice, incorporating investment, risk and lending solutions from third parties in a cohesive plan.
+desc2: We focus on providing high-quality strategic advice and incorporating investment, risk and lending solutions from third parties into a cohesive plan.
 desc3: We use best practices to help you with planning, investments, wealth protection and navigation of change over the long term.
 services: Our services